 How many students and schools does the Mission-Haiti sponsorship program affect?

-Mission-Haiti supports about 20 schools in Haiti through child sponsorship.
-6 of these schools are fully funded and operated by Mission-Haiti, including:
+Mission-Haiti partners with 8 schools in the mountain that are fully funded and operated by Mission-Haiti, including:

-These are all elementary schools, and every child is part of the sponsorship program.
+In all of these schools, every child is part of the sponsorship program.
 They make up about half the students in the program.

 What does my sponsorship money go toward?